 Typed Errors

 Turbine throws typed errors you can catch with instanceof.
 Every error extends TurbineError and carries a stable readonly code field you can use for programmatic handling.
+Human-readable .message strings also start with the same code tag (e.g. [TURBINE_E008] …) so logs are greppable without structured field access — but do not parse the message; branch on err.code / instanceof.
 Postgres driver errors (23505, 23503, 40P01, etc.) are translated into typed classes automatically via wrapPgError().

 Error code table